drteresavasquez/Women-and-Girls-in-Tech/README.md

 # Women and Girls in Tech

-An app that helps women and girls decide if a tech career path is right for them.
+An app that helps women and girls decide if a tech career in coding and software development is right for them.

 ## Project Setup
 To clone this project, run the following in your command line.